 School business manager (SBM) pay

 There's no national pay scale for SBMs.
-Make sure you know who's responsible for setting their pay in your school, find information about average salaries, and see what you should consider when setting a salary.
+Make sure you know who's responsible for setting their pay in your school, find information about average salaries, and see what you should consider when discussing your SBM's salary.

 School types: AllSchool phases: AllRef: 4888